UNM Information Assurance Scholarship for Service Program

 Scholarships cover three semesters of full-time study and include tuition and fees, a monthly stipend, a book and travel allowances, and graduate student health insurance.
 Scholarship recipients must enroll full-time in one of the following programs:

-- MS in Information Systems and Assurance (MS-ISA).
+- MS in Information Systems and Assurance (MS-CBA).

 - Master of Accounting program with a concentration in IA.